-Seminars and workshops sponsored by various appraisal organizations will be approved for training credit hours if the objectives and content of the programs are specifically designed to develop and/or enhance the skill and expertise of appraisers or auditor-appraisers.
-Only those portions of a program aimed at this goal will be counted as approved time for training credit.
-Time devoted to topics that do not relate to appraisal activities will not be counted toward training hour credit.
+Seminars and workshops sponsored by various appraisal organizations are recognized for appraiser training credit hours if the objectives and content of the programs are consistent with developing and/or enhancing the skill and expertise of appraisers or auditor-appraisers.
+Only those portions of a program in furtherance of this goal will be counted toward the approved amount of training credit.
+Portions of a program devoted to topics that do not relate to appraisal activities will not be counted toward training hour credit.